powsybl/powsybl-open-rao/docs/castor/performance.md

 ---

-## Fast RAO
+## FastRAO

-In general case, network congestion varies significantly across different CNECs and states.
+In general cases, network congestion varies significantly across different CNECs and states.
 This variation leads to an important observation: certain CNECs consistently maintain positive security margins, regardless of which RAs are applied.
-Another observation is that running multiple RAO on smaller problems is more efficient than performing a single RAO on the entire, much larger problem at once.
+Another key observation is that running multiple RAOs on smaller subproblems is more efficient than performing a single RAO on the entire, much larger problem at once.

-These insights form the foundation of Fast RAO: by iteratively building and focusing only on a set of critical CNECs, we can significantly reduce the problem's complexity.
-Resulting in a lighter optimization problem that can be solved faster without compromising system security.
+These insights form the foundation of FastRAO: by iteratively building and focusing only on a set of critical CNECs, we can significantly reduce the problem's complexity, resulting in a lighter optimization problem that can be solved faster without compromising system security.

 ### Algorithm

 See this illustration of the algorithm.

 <table>
   <tr>